 I still wake up every day loving what I do and the people I meet.

-I was asked recently what happens when you turn your passion into a profession?
+But I was asked recently what happens when you turn your passion into a profession?
 How does that change your relationship with the thing you love so much?

 Well, it changes the relationship a lot.

 As the years have passed, travel went from something I wanted to do to something I had to do.
 The content beast had to be fed.
 I always had to go out and do stuff to make sure the articles were as updated and accurate as possible.
-I was no longer just casually blogging about my experience but creating detailed guides.
+I was no longer just casually blogging about my experiences but creating detailed guides.